dudapickler/hx711_SPI/README.md

 The digital interface to the HX711 is a proprietary SPI-like interface that uses a clock (SCK) and data (DOUT) line.
 Unfortunately, it needs at least 25 clock pulses, but the SPI hardware is only capable of doing in increments of 8-bits so I wrote a function to bit-bang the interface.
-I opted to use the MOSI data line from SPI peripheral to generate a clock pulse by writing the value “0xAA”, which will go high 4 times each byte, so we need 6 bytes of to achieve 24 pulses, after I send one byte to set the gain, which will be (0x80) for 124, 0xA8 for 64 and 0xA0 for 32!
+I opted to use the MOSI data line from SPI peripheral to generate a clock pulse by writing the value “0xAA”, which will go high 4 times each byte, so we need 6 bytes to achieve 24 pulses, then is sent one byte to set the gain, which will be (0x80) for 124, 0xA8 for 64 and 0xA0 for 32!